 Jenny and I met in Japan when she was a missionary.
-We now have sweet Hudson and Annalise.
+We now have two kids: Hudson and Annalise.

-I work with Pastor Takeshi Koiwai at Azumino Family Chapel and in ministry to our larger community: chaplain ministries to a local boys' reformatory, Bible studies at a local home for physically challenged, and leadership seminars for fellow pastors in ministries and local community leaders.
+Before home assignment, I worked with Pastor Takeshi Koiwai in the Central Nagano Ministry Initiative.
+Ministry ranged from preaching in Japanese at Azumino Family Chapel and Abundant Life Church to outreach to the community: chaplain ministries to a local boys' reformatory, Bible studies at a local home for physically challenged, and leadership seminars for fellow pastors in ministries and local community leaders.

-The Japanese are the second largest unreached people group in the world according to the Joshua Project.
+The Japanese are the second largest unreached people group in the world according Joshua Project statistics.
 Less than 0.5% of Japanese are active members in churches and very few of them can wield any influence for Christ in their social networks.

 Although there is freedom of religion and the Bible is occasionally available in bookstores, the average Japanese person will not come to faith in Christ without further help.
 Unfortunately, the number of missionaries in Japan is declining before their work is finished.